Updating a Cluster

 • Change the name of the cluster.

 • (Kubernetes versions earlier than 1.25) Change whether pod security policies are being enforced by enabling the cluster's PodSecurityPolicy admission controller.
 You must create pod security policies before enabling the PodSecurityPolicy admission controller of an existing cluster that is already in production.
 We also strongly recommend you first verify the cluster's pod security policies in a development or test environment.
 That way, you can ensure that the pod security policies work as you expect and correctly allow or refuse pods to start on the cluster.
 If you disable a cluster's PodSecurityPolicy admission controller, any pod security policies (along with roles, rolebindings, clusterroles, and clusterrolebindings) that you've defined aren't deleted, they're simply not enforced.
-See Using Pod Security Policies with Container Engine for Kubernetes.
+See Using Pod Security Policies with Kubernetes Engine (OKE).

 • Change access details for the Kubernetes API endpoint, including the use of network security groups and whether to assign a public IP address to the Kubernetes API endpoint subnet.
 See Kubernetes Cluster Control Plane and Kubernetes API.